dfinity/portal/how-it-works/3_governance/sns.subpage.md

 ## SNS DAO
-An SNS is an open, permissionless governance system, also called decentralized autonomous organization (DAO).
 Generally, for each dapp that is under SNS DAO control, there is one SNS DAO.
-The governance system works very similarly to the [NNS DAO that governs the full ICP](/how-it-works/network-nervous-system-nns/), where DAO participants are called _neurons_ and all neurons can suggest and vote on suggestions how to evolve the dapp that are called _proposals_.
+The SNS DAO works very similarly to the [NNS DAO that governs the full ICP](/how-it-works/network-nervous-system-nns/), where DAO participants are called _neurons_ and all neurons can suggest and vote on suggestions how to evolve the dapp that are called _proposals_.
 Each SNS community can choose its own unique tokenomics and governance rules by parameters that can be set for each SNS DAO.